MariaAma/LeetCodeSQL_Problems/README.md

 ## Contents:
 Problems: Contains the problem code from LeetCode for each solution.
-Solutions: Includes SQL scripts for each problem, accompanied by detailed explanations and comments.
+Solutions: Includes MySQL scripts for each problem.

 ## Note:
 These solutions are intended only for educational purposes.